Top 10 Biggest Disadvantages of Being Left Handed

 2 Higher risk of breast cancer

 If you're a girl like me, then prepare to be disappointed.
-A study from 2007 shows that girls who are left handed are more likely to have breast cancer in their lifetime.
-It's way more common for women that have menopause.
+A study from 2007 shows that left-handed women are more likely to have breast cancer in their lifetime.
+It's particularly common for women who have experienced menopause.

 3 Left-handed people are more likely to drink alcohol

-I'm not sure why, but it's been shown that left handed people are more susceptible to alcohol abuse.
-It's not only that, but a 2017 study shows that left-handed people are more likely to be addicted to drugs such as heroin.
-Fortunately this doesn't affect me, as I have NO interest of using drugs, and I only drink water anyways.
+I'm not sure why, but it's been shown that left-handed people are more susceptible to alcohol abuse.
+A 2017 study shows that left-handed people are also more likely to be addicted to drugs such as heroin.
+Fortunately, this doesn't affect me, as I have no interest in using drugs, and I only drink water anyway.

 4 Left-handed people are more likely to have sleep problems